cloudsoft/brooklyn-hyperledger/README.md

 * Copy the `host.sshAddress` value
 * Open up your terminal and run command: `ssh <ssh-address-here>`

-Note 1: You may need to supply an SSH key or a username / password depending on your deployment location's configuration.
+**Note 1**: You may need to supply an SSH key or a username / password depending on your deployment location's configuration.

-Note 2: If `host.sshAddress` ends with a port (e.g. `:22`), remove the colon and the port from the SSH command.
+**Note 2**: If `host.sshAddress` ends with a port (e.g. `:22`), remove the colon and the port from the SSH command.

-Note 3: If you deployed to local Vagrant VMs, you can SSH into any of these VMs by running this command instead:
+**Note 3**: If you deployed to local Vagrant VMs, you can SSH into any of these VMs by running this command instead:
 `vagrant ssh byon<number here>`.
 The name of the VM is based on the last digit of the IP address.
 For example, if the CLI node's IP is `10.10.10.102` then the command would be: `vagrant ssh byon2`.